Identifying & Repairing Stucco Cracks: Cosmetic vs. Structural Danger

 Can I repair stucco myself, or do I need a contractor?+

 Hairline cracks under 1/8 inch wide can be sealed with elastomeric caulk by a homeowner.
 Anything larger — pattern cracks, delamination (where stucco pulls away from the wall), water-damaged areas, or chimney/window leak repairs — requires a licensed contractor.
 Improper DIY repair on these is the #1 cause of repeat failures because the underlying cause (usually moisture) isn't addressed.
 California's CSLB requires a license for any stucco work over $500.
-We're a CSLB-licensed and insured contractor — see our contractor team for credentials.
+Looking for a highly-rated stucco contractor near me in Southern California?
+We are a CSLB-licensed and insured team ready to help.

 How do I know if I need stucco repair vs. full re-stucco?+